victorKatemana/Ebola-Data-Engineering-Pipeline/README.md

 - Kestra visualizes model lineage and duration in Gantt view.

 ---
+Link to the current built visuals: https://lookerstudio.google.com/reporting/06628264-c2e5-4292-a637-988be724a5dd/page/q49EF You can also download the visuals from LookerStudioVisuals folder

 ## 📫 Contact
 Victor Katemana — [GitHub](https://github.com/victorKatemana) | [LinkedIn](https://www.linkedin.com/in/victorkatemana)